Registration and Rules

-- Each high school sponsor must fill in the correct school information for its account to be accepted by Kelly Beikmann.
+- Each high school sponsor must fill in the correct school information or their team will not be accepted

 - Because different schools use different types of machines and programming languages, teams must provide their own computers and software.
 Any programming language may be used for the contest.